signalfx/splunk-otel-js-web/examples/todolist/README.md

 After downloading this folder:

+0. If you don't have one already [make a trial account to try out Splunk Observability Cloud](https://www.splunk.com/en_us/observability/o11y-cloud-free-trial.html)
 1. Run `npm install`
 2. Copy `.env.example` to `.env`
 3. Fill out `REACT_APP_RUM_*` with your ingest URL and RUM token